artmnq/React-ClothingStore/README.md

 - React Paginate

+- Redux ToolKit

 - SCSS modules

+- AXIOS

-- Redux ToolKit
+- Lodash-debounce

-In the future I intend to use:
+In the future I intend to change everything on a TypeScript.
-- TypeScript
-- Axios